dApped/validation-node/README.md

 ## Development

 For development you need [Docker](https://www.docker.com/get-started) and [Python 3.7](https://www.python.org/downloads/release/python-370/).
+You can use local blockchain, like [Ganache](https://truffleframework.com/ganache).

-Environmental variables get pulled from `.env` file.
+Environment variables get pulled from `.env` file.
 You can create one from `env` file which is in root of this repo:
 ```bash
 cp env .env
 ```